livioangelim/livio-portfolio/README.md

 - Optimized to refresh lazy loading for dynamically added content
 - Added placeholder images during the loading process

+### April 2025 Update - Phase 3: UI Refinement

+#### 1. Combined Hero and About Sections
+- Merged the Home and About sections into a single cohesive section for a more streamlined experience
+- Added an elegant expandable bio that reveals detailed professional information when hovering for 1 second
+- Placed the rectangular profile image with animated border effect on the right side
+- Emphasized key skills and qualifications with highlighted turquoise text
+- Maintained full multilingual support for the expanded bio content

+#### 2. Streamlined Contact Section
+- Simplified the contact section to focus on essential communication channels
+- Enhanced the social media icons (LinkedIn and GitHub) with larger size and improved spacing
+- Added a clickable email link with color transition effect on hover
+- Removed the contact form for a cleaner, more direct approach to communication

 ## Technologies Used

 - **HTML5, CSS3, JavaScript**: For building the structure, layout, and interactions.